wilsonng234/Simple-Search-Engine/report.md

 # Installation Procedure

+## Pre-requisites

+NodeJS: version `16.15.1`
+SDK: Oracle OpenJDK version `17.0.6`
+MongoDBCompass: version `1.36.4`

+## Instructions

-The installation procedure is documented in README.md in the root directory of the project.
+The installation procedure is documented in README in the root directory of the project.
+You will also need to check the README in the UI and backend folders as instructed in the root README.

 # Additional Features